Ileices/simple_deep_learn_low_end_hardware_to_high/README.md

 ---

 Use these blocks as-is.
 If you want, I can convert this into a formal spec document for handoff.
-\n## Quickstart\n\nRun `python src/bootstrap.py --data path/to/dataset.jsonl` to install dependencies, build embeddings, and launch the chat interface.
+\n## Quickstart\n\nRun `python src/bootstrap.py --data path/to/dataset.jsonl` to install dependencies, build embeddings, fine-tune the model, and launch the chat interface.

-To fine-tune the model run:
+To fine-tune the model separately run:

 `python src/train.py --data path/to/dataset.jsonl`

 To execute automated tasks from a list of instructions use:

 `python src/agent.py --instructions tasks.txt`

+Generated scripts are stored in `workspace/scripts` with a hash-based name to avoid duplicates, and execution logs are written to `workspace/logs`.